MELISSA BLOCK, Host:

 GOLDMAN: And a peacekeeper, as two players start to tussle.

-Mr. RICK LANGELAND (Linesman): Okay, the period shall not be extended for an untimed down if the foul specifies a loss of down.
+RICK LANGELAND: Okay, the period shall not be extended for an untimed down if the foul specifies a loss of down.

 GOLDMAN: As the officials pack up, putting their caps in hard plastic cap carriers - Pellorin puts a strip of Bounce in his to help absorb the moisture - there's a sense of relief.
 It was an active game with lots of weird plays and challenging calls for the officials, yet no one complained, there were no incidents, no fan abuse, despite the clunky ending.